-As we have seen, points of crisis in life should be viewed as a call to examine one’s life.
-Dante wrote at the beginning of Inferno: “in the middle of the journey of life I found myself in a dark wood.”
-As we know the woods are a place of change and initiation in all fairy tales.
-It is the “realm of death, the secrets of nature or the spiritual world which man must penetrate to find the meaning.”
+As we have seen, points of crisis in life should be viewed as a call to examine one”s life.
+Dante wrote, at the beginning of Inferno: “in the middle of the journey of life, I found myself in a dark wood.”
+As we know, the woods are a place of change and initiation, in all fairy tales.
+It is the: “realm of death, the secrets of nature, or the spiritual world, which man must penetrate, to find the meaning.”

 Many, however, do not find meaning.
 Upon reaching middle age, or the second maturation, many slip into depression, suffer a breakdown, have an affair, or hit the bottle.
 Why is this?
-I believe it is because as a society we don’t value age.
+I believe it is because, as a society, we don”t value age.
 We are obsessed with youth.
-We are obsessed with our looks etc. Perhaps part of this is linked to business, because people who are content just aren’t good for profits.
+We are obsessed with our looks and so on.
+Perhaps, part of this is linked to business because, people who are content, just aren”t good for profits.
 They feed on our insecurities.
-They tell you that you need this perfume and that car.
-If you wear these jeans, drink this soda you too will be instantly happy and beautiful like all these paid models…but it doesn’t work.
-It’s marketing.
-We consume, feel unfulfilled and consume some more.
+They tell you that you need this perfume, and that car.
+If you wear these jeans, drink this soda, you too will be instantly happy and beautiful, like all these paid models…but it doesn”t work.
+It”s marketing.
+We consume, feel unfulfilled, and consume some more.
 This is the cycle that breaks us, but makes businesses lots of money.

-When we understand this, we may feel angry or hurt.
-When we realise that we are trying to self-medicate ourselves with alcohol.
-Trying to manage our anxiety by washing our hands over and over again.
-That our fear of loneliness keeps us in a bad relationship.
-Or leave for a relative stranger, who we believe will change our lives for us.
-We may feel even lonelier, but we are in the process of becoming free.
+When we understand this, we may feel angry or hurt; when we realise that we are trying to self-medicate ourselves with alcohol; trying to manage our anxiety by washing our hands, over and over again; that our fear of loneliness keeps us in a bad relationship, or we leave for a relative stranger who, we believe, will change our lives for us.
+If we realise the truth, we may feel even lonelier, but we are in the process of becoming free.

-Knowledge and action brings power.
-To live the second half of your life as a rehash of your twenties is a great mistake.
-I believe that the teenage years, along with the majority of the 20s are some of the toughest years.
-You are young, the world is your oyster, as they say, but you make the mistake in thinking that the world revolves around you.
-That the more friends, money, etc you have, the happier you’ll be.
-But it’s not true, because it’s a hard time.
-There’s no crossover, no initiation and no help.
+Knowledge and action bring power.
+To live the second half of your life, as a rehash of your twenties, is a great mistake.
+I believe that the teenage years, along with the majority of the twenties are some of the toughest years.
+You are young, the world is your oyster, as they say, but you make the mistake of thinking that the world revolves around you; that the more friends, and money you have, the happier you”ll be.
+But it”s not true, because it”s a hard time.
+There”s no crossover, no initiation, and no help.
 All I can say is, be true to who you are, you will get through it.
 You will.
 No matter how black and bleak it is, you will get through it.
-Just the same as when you are older and you face a different stage of life, you just have to hold on and try to find meaning in the depression, and trials you face.
+Just the same as, when you are older, and you face a different stage of life, you just have to hold on, and try to find meaning in the depression, and the trials that you face.

 You are not alone.
 Isolated maybe, but not alone.
 Change is always possible.
-You are never too young, or old to take those tiny steps.
-To keep putting one foot in front of the other.
-I’m not saying it’s easy, it’s not “the individual has always had to struggle to keep from being overwhelmed by the tribe.
-If you try it, you will be lonely often, and sometimes frightened.
+You are never too young, or old, to take those tiny steps, to keep putting one foot in front of the other.
+I”m not saying it”s easy, it”s not: “the individual has always had to struggle to keep from being overwhelmed by the tribe.
+If you try it, you will be lonely often and, sometimes, frightened.
 But no price is too high to pay for the privilege of owning yourself.”